Redwood Logistics: Understanding FAK (Freight All Kinds)

 Shipping high-value items

-FAKs can cause issues when attempting to file claims for damaged goods.
-It is often the case that a carrier will only be responsible for the freight class of the shipment, not the actual class of the individual items.
+FAKs can cause issues when you attempt to file claims for damaged goods.
+Often, your carrier will only be responsible for the freight class of the shipment, not the actual class of the individual items.
 Your high-priced goods will only achieve the protection of the averaged FAK classification.

 There is a majority of lower-class freight in your shipment

-An FAK doesn’t really make sense from the carrier’s or the shipper’s perspective if the majority of the shipment is comprised of lower-class freight.
+A FAK doesn't really make sense from the carrier's or your perspective if the majority of your shipment is comprised of lower-class freight.

 A transportation management system (TMS) can eliminate the need for FAKs since you can dynamically rate shipments of multiple classes easily.